zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics-helloworld-pipeline/initialize-environment/initialize-environment.md

     - Apache Spark Master
     - Apache Spark Slave

-2. On the web browser window on the right preloaded with *Golden Gate Stream Analytics* login page, click on the *Username* field and provide the credentials below to login.
+2. On the web browser window on the right preloaded with *Golden Gate Stream Analytics* login page, provide the credentials below to login:

     - Username